Get Ready for The Big Game With $1,000 Off Samsung's Frame TV

 Samsung's smart TV also features 4K AI upscaling and Adaptive Sound+ technology to automatically adjust the TV's audio for an enhanced watching experience.

-For more TV deals to score ahead of Super Bowl Sunday, shop all of Samsung's best 4K TVs on sale below.
+For more TV deals to score ahead of the 2023 Super Bowl, shop all of Samsung's best 4K TVs on sale below.

 Brilliant details shine even in well lit rooms with Quantum Matrix Technology on this 4K Smart TV.
 See all your favorite content optimized to spectacular 4K resolution with the intelligent AI-based processor.
 Save up to $2,000 on the Samsung Neo QLED 4K TV.